Belief propagation for general graphical models with loops: Methods

-In case we group using a KCN-parameter that is smaller than the largest loop length, the result of the construction (following (Pi)-(Piv)) is a non-tree graph $\mg_0$.
-On this graph we use adapted versions of the same inference equations, where instead of using $\{S_{i \setminus \alpha(i)}\}_{i \in A}$ in the update equations, we use $\{S_{i_m \setminus \cup_{n=1}^{m-1} i_n}\}_{m \geq 0}$, where $A=(i_m)_{m \geq 0}$ is a numbering of $A$ according to the order in which they are incorporated following (Pi)-(Piv).
-Note that, in this instance, some messages will have dimension larger than $|X|$.
+The inference equations from SM The tree-equivalent method will be exact whenever $\mg_{TE}$ is a tree, and will not be exact whenever $\mg_{TE}$ is not a tree.
+In the non-tree case are adapted versions of those used on trees: Instead of using $\{S_{i \setminus \alpha(i)}\}_{i \in A}$ in the update equations, we use $\{S_{i_m \setminus \cup_{n=1}^{m-1} i_n}\}_{m \geq 0}$, where $A=(i_m)_{m \geq 0}$ is a numbering of $A$ according to the order in which they are incorporated following the algorithm from the Introduction \footnote{In this instance, some messages will have dimension larger than $|X|$.}.
+In the non-tree case, we expect the inference equations to be accurate for locally dense and globally sparse graphs~\cite{kirkley2021belief} (See Results).